 We are organized under the laws of the State of Israel, where we also maintain our headquarters and a material portion of our laboratory capacity and principal research and development facilities.
 See Item 3.D.
-"Key Information - Risk Factors - Risks Relating to Our Location in Israel" for a description of governmental, economic, fiscal, monetary or political factors that have materially affected or could materially affect our operations.
+"Key Information - Risk Factors - Risks Relating to Our Location in Israel" for a description of governmental, economic, fiscal, monetary or political factors that have materially affect our operations.